Division of Newborn Medicine Frequently Asked Questions

 If you have a pressing issue that necessitates knowing your acceptance status before the announcement date, you may contact the Program Coordinator to explain your situation.
 We will do our best to update you on the current status of your application.

-- My school is able to provide funding for me to participate in the Summer Progam.
+- My school is able to provide funding for me to participate in the Summer Program.
 Is it okay to have an outside source of funding?

 Absolutely.
-Not only is it okay, but if you can provide your own funding, it can help your chances of participating in the Program.
 We have limited funding available for stipends, and once it is allocated, we no longer accept students who are unable to pay their own way.
 We will also pay partial stipends if your outside source is able to provide only a portion of the stipend.

 - The application you sent me asks for my GPA.
 I attend school outside of the United States and our grading system is different.
 What should I do?